harvard-edge/MAVBench/README.md

 Note: make sure that mavbench_base_dir environment variable is set
       to the directory that MAVBench_base  was cloned to
 - TODO: create a set of pre_missions for each app
+-- you can use the roslaunch to directory call our applications and interact with them, or you can use pre_mission.sh to send commands.
+Internal developer Notes: 'c' needs to be pressed always after everything is loaded, so e.g. if it takes a long time for the object detection to get loaded, c needs to be pressed according.

 ## Host Computer
 Some introduction